patelapps/LoginWithWeCards/README.md

 WeCards is a convenient and easy way to create, store, receive and share electronic business cards with your most updated contact information, allowing you to be contactable as and when you want.

 ## Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file...
 * Add it in your root build.gradle at the end of repositories:

 ``` java